ggaugain/ggaugain.github.io/README.md

 I didn't invent anything so I might as well share them.

+The IT world is fast; It is probably that some informations are not up to date.

 * [Technology One Pagers](/techno/README.md)
 > Technology One Pagers are a single page summary of the technology to help people get up to speed on the basics as quickly as possible.